The Bankrate promise

 - Standard (or Regular)

-Those with more pre-existing conditions are usually placed in the lower-tier classifications, resulting in a higher premium or even coverage denial.
-The higher your perceived risk due to pre-existing conditions, the more expensive your premium rate will be.
+Those with more pre-existing conditions are typically placed in the lower-tier classifications, resulting in a higher premium or even coverage denial.
 However, certain pre-existing conditions are considered higher risk than others.
 To determine the severity of your condition, insurance carriers will assess each case based on the following criteria:

 - Severity of medical condition